Ballydesmond: History

 Ballydesmond was established in the 1830s as a model village, and named Kingwilliamstown after King William IV of the United Kingdom.
 It had formerly been known as Tooreenkeogh.
 In 1951, it was officially renamed Ballydesmond, an anglicisation of the Irish name Baile Deasumhan.
 This is thought to refer to legendary rebel, the 15th Earl of Desmond, who is believed to have taken refuge in the nearby hills.
 However, Kingwilliamstown remained the official name of the townland.

 Daniel Buckley, Hannah Riordan and Bridget Delia Bradley from Ballydesmond survived the sinking of the RMS Titanic.

 The Tureengarriffe ambush occurred near Ballydesmond, where a number of British army officers were killed during the Irish War of Independence by untrained members of the local flying column of the Irish Republican Army.
 Nora Herlihy, a founder member of the Irish League of Credit Unions, is from Ballydesmond.

-Local economy
+Near Ballydesmond lies the 600-acre Barna Bog, once a major peat-cutting site employing around 200 people.
+The bog was operated by Bord na Móna from 1941 to 1984.
+During peak production in 1957, it produced 10,000 tonnes of turf.
+In 2024, a local campaign group began seeking to conserve the bog, aiming to transform it into a nature reserve with walking trails, wildlife habitats and an education centre.

+Economy

 Ballydesmond's local economy is based around a number of small businesses.
-Ballydesmond is also home to a large employer in the Cork-Kerry region, construction materials company, Munster Joinery.
+Ballydesmond is home to Munster Joinery, a major window and door manufacturer which has an 80-acre production facility in the area and had a workforce of around 1,800 people across Ireland in 2022.